spacetelescope/stistools/doc/source/defringe_examples.rst

     Output flat : odqf11040_frr.fits
             (to be used as input to task 'defringe.py')

+Finally, defringe the data as usual.

 .. code:: ipython3

-    # defringe the data as usual
     stistools.defringe.defringe(fullframe_output, f"{flat_file}_frr.fits", overwrite=True)

 .. parsed-literal::